Reverberation lags viewed in hard X-rays from an accreting stellar-mass black hole: Abstract

 \section{Abstract}

-{\textbf{Accreting black holes are thought to swallow matter in the form of a disk and a hot cloud of plasma that glows brightly in X-rays, known as the corona.
-The X-ray emitting region is far too small to be directly imaged, but rapid variability of the X-ray signal can be used to infer the geometry by measuring time lags caused by material propagating towards the black hole and by coronal X-rays reflecting off the disk to imprint a reverberation lag.
-Reverberation lags can be recognized by characteristic spectral features, including an iron emission line at $\sim 6.4$ keV and a broad Compton hump peaking at $\sim 30$ keV.
-These reverberation features have both previously been detected for a few supermassive black holes in active galactic nuclei (AGNs).
-However, it is much more challenging to detect reverberation lags from stellar-mass black holes because they are more than a million times smaller.
-Previous reverberation lag measurements for stellar-mass black holes in X-ray binary systems have thus been limited to energies below 10 keV.
-Here we report on the first detection of the Compton hump reverberation feature from an X-ray binary, achieved by measuring lags in the broad energy range of $\sim 1-150$ keV.
-The accompanying detection of an iron line feature confirms the scenario of X-ray reverberation and provides strong evidence that the accretion flows in AGNs and X-ray binaries are governed by an ubiquitous process.
-Reverberation lags are prominent only in the most rapid variability, whereas lags in the slower variability are commonly attributed to propagating mass accretion rate perturbations.
-Our lag measurements up to the highest energy to date reveal that this lag in the slower variability evolves dramatically on timescales of days.}}
+{\textbf{The X-ray-emitting corona near a black hole (BH) is too small to be directly imaged, but the rapid variability is used to infer the geometry by measuring time lags caused by coronal X-rays reflecting off the disk, known as reverberation lags.
+Though reverberation lags have previously been detected for some supermassive BHs in active galactic nuclei (AGNs), detecting them from stellar-mass BHs poses much greater challenges due to their size being over a million times smaller.
+Previous measurements of reverberation lags for stellar-mass BHs were limited to energies below 10 keV.
+Here, we report the detection of the Compton hump reverberation, peaking at about 30 keV, from an X-ray binary.
+The accompanying detection of an iron line feature at about 6.4 keV confirms the X-ray reverberation scenario and provides strong evidence that accretion flows in AGNs and X-ray binaries are governed by an ubiquitous process.}}